nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 The ``err`` field in the event message is set to :c:enumerator:`CLOUD_DISCONNECT_USER_REQUEST`.
 If an unexpected disconnect event is received, the ``err`` field contains the cause.
 If :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` is not enabled, the only cause of disconnection is :c:enumerator:`CLOUD_DISCONNECT_MISC`.
-The user application should use the connection socket to determine a reason.
+The user application must use the connection socket to determine a reason.

-If the socket is being monitored by the backend thread, the following causes of disconnection can occur:
+The following events can cause disconnection if the backend thread is monitoring the socket:

 * :c:enumerator:`CLOUD_DISCONNECT_CLOSED_BY_REMOTE` - The connection was closed by the cloud (POLLHUP).
 * :c:enumerator:`CLOUD_DISCONNECT_INVALID_REQUEST` - The connection is no longer valid (POLLNVAL).